-This is achieved through the monitoring of planning and classroom practice by the Subject Leaders, the SLT termly meetings with individual teachers, the School Development Plan review, external monitoring by the LA and OfSTED, and through frequent staff meetings of both an informal and formal nature.
-This is further supported through the annual review process and the associated target setting and throughout the academic year.
+The evaluation of success is achieved through the monitoring of planning and classroom practice by the Subject Leaders, the SLT termly meetings with individual teachers, the School Development Plan review, external monitoring by the LA and OfSTED, and through frequent staff meetings of both an informal and formal nature.
+This is further supported through the annual review process and the associated target setting and informally throughout the academic year.